 In light of the focus on a simple family celebration, a special Mass will be celebrated for the eighth graders and their families and guests on a Friday evening in late May.
 (Archdiocesan Policy 4502) This will be followed by a simple reception in the cafeteria planned and served by the parents of the seventh-grade students.
-Afterwards, the eighth-grade students and their parents may stay for the graduation party sponsored by the pastor.
+Afterwards, the eighth-grade students and their parents may stay for the graduation party.